-This is a vision of the world I was born into, a deceived world near the end of humanity’s second chapter.
-Most of my life I couldn’t see these deceptions, but I knew intuitively that there was something wrong with this world: the different systems we adhere to, the games we play, the traditions we keep, the groups of people we trust, the groups of people we destroy, and so on.
+This is a vision of the world I was born into – a civilization deceived and nearing its end.
+As a child I could not identify the deceptions around me, but I knew intuitively that there was something strange about the world around me – the different systems we're taught to adhere to, the games we play, the traditions we keep, the groups of people we trust, the groups of people we destroy, and so on.

 The truth is not for all men, but only for those who seek it. -Ayn Rand

 Truth has been occulted from us, but it cannot be kept from those who seek it.
 There are more words of Yashuah recorded in Matthew chapter 7 that have long been a guiding light for me:

 Enter through the narrow gate, for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
 For the gate is small and narrow is the way that leads to life, and there are few who find it.
 [Matthew 7:13,14]